EnzoAndree/Tutorial-GM-CRG/README.md

 	source .bash_profile

 **NOTE 1: You must to have instaled git in your Mac**
-**NOTE 2: If you can't install from the source, in this [link](https://github.com/eandree/TutorialDeNovoAssembly/tree/master/pear) i upload the binaries.**
+**NOTE 2: If you can't install from the source, in this [link](https://github.com/eandree/TutorialDeNovoAssembly/tree/master/pear) i upload the binaries.
+In this case you must move the folder to you home and type this:**

+	cd
+	echo 'export PATH=$HOME/pear:${PATH}' >> .bash_profile
+	source .bash_profile

 Now go to folder demospades, in my case i must type in the terminal this.